 Indented bogus paper is bogus paper with a waffle texture, similar to what you find on a roll of paper kitchen towels.
 The waffling renders indented bogus stronger than plain bogus, making it a good choice for medium duty wrapping and interleaving.
-Waffling also enhances the appearance of the paper, which perhaps makes the package more attractive to final customer.
-One note about bogus – because of how the paper is manufactured, bogus papers sometimes contain dust on the roll edges, whereas tissue paper and kraft paper are normally very clean.
+Waffling also enhances the appearance of the paper, which perhaps makes the package more attractive to the final customer.
+One note about bogus – because of how the paper is manufactured, bogus papers sometimes contain dust on the roll edges, whereas tissue paper and Kraft paper are normally very clean.
 Sometimes, dusting can be a problem – for instance in the packaging of food products or computer hardware.
-For instant quote please fill the form or call us, our customer support agents are ready to help you on your packaging needs.
+For an instant quote, please fill the contact form or call us – our customer support agents are ready to help you with your packaging needs.